tobkim/pangolin-ip-rule-manager/README.md

 # Pangolin IP Rule Manager

-A tiny Dockerized web server that serves a single file and, for each request to it, puts the requester's IP in an ACCEPT rule in Pangolin VPN across configured resources, e.g. to 'unlock' Jellyfin on a Smart TV or other apps that need full access to a resource.
-It persists a small hashmap of seen IPs and periodically deletes rules created by this service if the IP has not been seen for a configurable number of minutes.
+This service serves a 1×1 transparent image at any path ending with .png or .gif.
+Each request is treated as a heartbeat from the client's IP address, adding an IP Rule in Pangolin for some of your resources.
+Optionally, it can also allowlist your IP with your crowdsec instance.
+A background task cleans up the rules if an IP hasn't been seen for a configurable period.

 Tested with Pangolin v1.10.3.

----

-## Important Warning
-- You are responsible for securing access to this service via Pangolin (and/or your reverse proxy).
-Do NOT expose it publicly without strict Pangolin ACLs limiting who can reach the image endpoints (e.g., /checkin.png).
-- Keep your `PANGOLIN_TOKEN` secret and rotate it periodically.

----

-## Overview
-This service serves a 1×1 transparent image at any path ending with .png or .gif.
-Each request is treated as a heartbeat from the client's IP address, prompting rule creation (if needed) in Pangolin for configured resources.
-A background task cleans up rules created by this service if the IP hasn't been seen for a configurable period.

 ---

 ## Run with Docker Compose (recommended)
 1) Clone this repository and change into the directory